ucg8j/blog/posts/map-of-australia-using-osm-psma-and-shiny.md

 title: Map of Australia Using OpenStreetMaps, PSMA, R and Leaflet.js
 slug: map-of-australia-using-osm-psma-and-shiny
 permalink: "/map-of-australia-using-osm-psma-and-shiny/"
-excerpt: "Aim: To use GNAF (Geocoded National Address File) data to display the adminstrative boundaries (e.g. States) on top of Open Street Maps"
+excerpt: "Aim: To use GNAF (Geocoded National Address File) data to display the administrative boundaries (e.g. States) on top of Open Street Maps"
 date: 2016-08-10
 tags: r, viz, javascript, geospatial, leaflet.js
 layout: layouts/post.njk
 ---

-**Aim:** To use GNAF (Geocoded National Address File) data to display the adminstrative boundaries (e.g. States) on top of Open Street Maps.
+**Aim:** To use GNAF (Geocoded National Address File) data to display the administrative boundaries (e.g. States) on top of Open Street Maps.
 Additionally, I want the user when hovering over a state to see summary statistics.
 I want an Australian version of [this](#leaflet.js).

 ## Data